-- 4.1.1 The standard cover of the 150N Seacrewsader 2010 and the 150N Crewfit Twin 2010 is made from a Polyester fabric that can be cleaned with care. - The 150N Crewfit Twin 2010 also comes with a Heavy Duty cover.
-The 150N Seacrewsader 2010 also comes with a Fire Resistant cover or a Heavy Duty cover. - 4.1.2 For all types of cover, mud can be removed with clean water and the zip can be cleaned with a stiff (not wire) brush when dry. - 4.1.2.1 Contaminants such as oil or diesel fuel may be sponged off immediately with clean water, allow to dry naturally. - 4.1.2.2 Covers may be hand washed in good quality mild detergent in cool water ($40\,^{\circ}$ C) rinse well, air drip dry. - 4.1.3 Sponge the inflatable chamber with PURE SOAP SOLUTION ONLY.
+- 4.1.1 The standard cover of the Seacrewsader 2010 and the Crewfit Twin 2010 is made from a Polyester fabric that can be cleaned with care.
+The Crewfit Twin 2010 also comes with a Heavy Duty cover.
+The Seacrewsader 2010 also comes with a Fire Resistant cover or a Heavy Duty cover.
+The MIRG Seacrewsader has a silver, aluminised cover (Training version red Cordura).
+4.1.2 For all types of cover, mud can be removed with clean water and the zip can be cleaned with a stiff (not wire) brush when dry.
+4.1.2.1 Contaminants such as oil or diesel fuel may be sponged off immediately with clean water, allow to dry naturally.
+4.1.2.2 Covers may be hand washed in good quality mild detergent in cool water (40°C) rinse well, air drip dry. - 4.1.3 Sponge the inflatable chamber with PURE SOAP SOLUTION ONLY.
 Rinse in clean water immediately, inflate and air dry.